ivmiettinen/phonebook/README.md

 -How to start:

 Clone the project.
-Run npm install.
+Run 'npm install' in both frontend and backend folders.

 -Frontend: